-Roughly, the bubbles nucleate when the nucleation rate equals $ H ^ 4 $, that is when one bubble nucleates per Hubble volume and time. \footnote{For a more precise criterion, see e.g.\ \cite{Bodeker:2009qy}.} Since around the electroweak scale $ H \sim T _ c ^ 2 /\mpl \sim 10^{ -17}T_c $, the rate is extremely small.
-Once formed, the bubbles expand and begin to fill the entire universe with the low-temperature phase.
+The bubbles nucleate roughly when the nucleation rate equals $ H ^ 4 $, i.e., when one bubble nucleates per Hubble volume and time. \footnote{For a more precise criterion, see \citet{Bodeker:2009qy}.} Since around the electroweak scale $ H \sim T _ c ^ 2 /\mpl \sim 10^{ -17}T_c $, the rate is extremely small.
+Once formed, the bubbles expand and begin to fill the entire Universe with the low-temperature phase.
 Important parameters of this process are the velocity $ \vw $ of the wall separating the two phases and their thickness $ \lw $ in the wall frame.
 The bubble wall velocity is determined by the pressure difference between the two phases.
 The pressure consists of the vacuum contribution, i.e.~$-V_\text{eff}|_{T=0} $, and the pressure due to the plasma.
 When a particle mass depends on the value of the Higgs field it changes while the particle passes the wall.
-Therefore there is a momentum transfer to the wall giving a contribution to the pressure.
-This includes a large contribution due to the magnetic-scale gauge fields (see Sec.~\ref{sec:sphaleron}) which are suppressed in the symmetry broken phase and get pushed out by the wall \cite{Moore:2000wx}.
+Therefore, there is a momentum transfer to the wall giving a contribution to the pressure.
+This includes a large contribution due to the magnetic-scale gauge fields (see Sec.~\ref{sec:sphaleron}), which are suppressed in the symmetry-broken phase and get pushed out by the wall \cite{Moore:2000wx}.
 At the critical temperature the pressure difference between the two phases vanishes.
 The system is static and in thermal equilibrium.
 Below $ T _ c $, the wall moves into the high-temperature phase, the time dependence prevents the particle distribution from equilibration, and one has to deal with a nonequilibrium problem.